doctrine/mongodb-odm/en/reference/annotations-reference.rst

    collection - By default collection name is extracted from the document's class name, but this attribute can be used to override.
 -
-   repositoryClass - Specifies custom repository class to use when .
+   repositoryClass - Specifies custom repository class to use when.
+-
+   indexes - Specifies an array of indexes for this document.
+-
+   requireIndexes - Specifies whether or not queries should require indexes.

 Example: